-1. The Bylaws of listed companies should not place an upper limit on the votes that can be cast by a single shareholder, or impose other obstacles to the takeover of the company by means of share purchases on the market.
+1. The Articles of Association of listed companies should not place an upper limit on the votes that can be cast by a single shareholder, or impose other obstacles to the takeover of the company by means of share purchases on the market.

-2. should provide detailed disclosure on: a) The type of activity they engage in, and any business dealings between them, as well as between the subsidiary and other group companies. b) The mechanisms in place to resolve possible conflicts of interest.
-Complies Partially complies Explain Not applicable 3.
-During the ordinary shareholders meeting, complementary to the distribution of the annual corporate governance report, the Chairman of the Board offered a detailed verbal explanation of the more relevant aspects of the Company's corporate governance, and specifically: a) Changes taking place since the prior general shareholders meeting. b) Specific reasons explaining why the Company does not follow any of the Corporate Governance Code and applicable regulations in this regard, if they exist.
-Complies Partially complies □ Explain □ 4.
-The Company defines and promotes guidelines for communicating and contacting shareholders, institutional investors, and voting advisors which are fully respectful of regulations against market abuse, indicating how to trea shareholders in the same position in a similar manner.
+- 2. When a dominant and a subsidiary company are stock market listed, the two should provide detailed disclosure on: - a) The type of activity they engage in, and any business dealings between them, as well as between the subsidiary and other group companies. - b) The mechanisms in place to resolve possible conflicts of interest.

+- 3. During the ordinary shareholders meeting, complementary to the distribution of the annual corporate governance report, the Chairman of the Board offered a detailed verbal explanation of the more relevant aspects of the Company's corporate governance, and specifically: - a) Changes taking place since the prior general shareholders meeting. - b) Specific reasons explaining why the Company does not follow any of the Corporate Governance Code and applicable regulations in this regard, if they exist.

+Complies X Partially complies

+4. The Company defines and promotes guidelines for communicating and contacting shareholders, institutional investors, and voting advisors which are fully respectful of regulations against market abuse, indicating how to treat shareholders in the same position in a similar manner.

 The Company publishes these policies on its website, including information on its implementation, identifying participants and parties responsible for carrying it out.
-Complies Partially complies Explain The Company intends to approve the policies for communicating with and contacting its shareholders institutional investors, and voting advisors during the Board of Directors meeting to be held this February.
-After their approval, they will be published on the website.

 5. At general shareholders meeting, the Board will not propose the delegation of powers to issue shares or convertible bonds excluding preferential subscription rights at an amount higher than 20% of share capital at the moment of delegation.

 When the Board does approve the issue of shares or convertible bonds excluding preferential subscription rights, the Company must immediately publish this information on its website regarding those referred to in mercantile legislation.

-Complies Partially complies Explain 6.
-Listed companies which prepare the following obligatory or voluntary reports publish them on their websites sufficiently in advance of holding their general shareholders meeting, although publishing is not mandatory:
+- 6. Listed companies which prepare the following obligatory or voluntary reports publish them on their websites sufficiently in advance of holding their general shareholders meeting, although publishing is not mandatory: - a.

-- a.
 Report on auditor independence - b.
 Reports on the functioning of the Audit and Appointments and remuneration committees. - c.
-Audit Committee reports on related partiesd.
+Audit Committee reports on related parties - d.
 Corporate social responsibility policy reports